 Support for young victims of crime

-There are some regulations on how we can support younger people.
+There are some regulations on how we can support younger people who were victims of crime.
 Read below about how we can help depending on your age.

 Is it a crime?